Back’s Against the Wall

 A dead man coming back to life

-These words speak loudly to spiritual faith.
-And Judah & the Lion certainly has many undertones of this.
-While their songs are not typically religious sounding, often expressing raw emotions and even the occasional curse word, many of them speak of spiritual hope and the importance of it.
+These words speak loudly to spiritual faith and Judah & the Lion certainly has many undertones of this.
+While their songs are not always religious per se, they express raw emotions and many of them speak of spiritual hope and the importance of it.

 Spiritual hope in “Back’s Against the Wall”